 Here is a close up of one of the corners.
 Notice the lower line going from left to the centre vertical line.
 This is the actual fold line for the long side.
 The card should be cut along the vertical line down to the lowest horizontal line.
 This extends the side by the thickness of the card so that when folded, the short side fits flush against the long side edge.

 Cut out around the hashed areas and remove the corners.

-Next I took the cover and carefully measured out the distance from each edge of the paper to the edge of the white border of the graphic in the center of the print.
-I was then able to accurately apply these measurement to the rear side of the paper.
+Next, I took the cover and carefully measured the distance from each edge of the paper to the edge of the white border of the graphic in the centre of the print.
+I was then able to accurately apply this measurement to the rear side of the paper.
 I then drew vertical and horizontal lines that recreated the outline of the white rectangle but on the underside of the print.
-The idea is to be able to accurately align the cardboard box with the central rectangle of the graphic using these guide lines.
+The idea is to be able to accurately align the cardboard box with the central rectangle of the graphic using these guidelines.